 - Buy tickets for the best and most interesting part of the Rose Parade: float viewing, where you can get close to the floats and talk to their builders.
 Crowds will be smaller if you arrive immediately when they open on the morning after the parade.
 Use an area park-and-ride lot, or if you have a car full of people, try for one of the paid lots near Pasadena High School.

-Getting to the Rose Bowl ParadeNo matter where you stay, you're going to have to get up early.
+If you're determined to see the parade in person, you're going to have to get up early.
 How early depends on where you stay.
 Which, in part, depends on how far ahead you plan your Rose Bowl Parade trip.

 Paid parking for the Rose Bowl Parade is available on a first-come, first-served basis at lots and parking structures near the Rose Bowl Parade route, or you can reserve a spot through Sharp Seating.

 Metro Rail's Gold line makes it easy to get to the Rose Bowl Parade, but you may have to change trains to get there if you start from somewhere other than downtown Los Angeles.
 Exit the Gold Line at the Del Mar, Memorial Park, Lake or Allen stations; all are a short walk from the Rose Bowl Parade route.

-- 400 W. Colorado through 300 E. Colorado: Del Mar or Memorial
+- 400 West Colorado through 300 E. Colorado: Del Mar or Memorial

-- 300 E. Colorado through 1200 E. Colorado: Lake
+- 300 East Colorado through 1200 E. Colorado: Lake

-- 1200 E. Colorado through Sierra Madre: Allen
+- 1200 East Colorado through Sierra Madre: Allen